|Facilities | Rating | Reviews|

 |Visit Woodall/Welcome Break's official website|

 Complete with a wide variety of fast food (with different facilities on each side), Woodall is an old service station on the outskirts of Sheffield that has been brightened up several times by Welcome Break.

-Restaurants: Starbucks, KFC, Costa Express, Krispy Kreme
+Catering: Starbucks, KFC, Costa Express, Krispy Kreme

 northbound only: McDonald's, Starbucks Drive Thru